top of page

 ‘Disorder’ = a disturbance in mental health functions

 This is describing the stress that disrupts your life after you’ve experienced something particularly upsetting.
-It has been most commonly referenced relating to war veterans, however, it can result from a plethora of experiences that one does not have to have been to war to understand.
+It has been most commonly referenced relating to war veterans, however, it can result from a plethora of experiences that one does not have to endured war to understand.

 If you have ever wondered why things from your past are still affecting you then please know that there are neurological reasons for this, it’s not just you, and it’s fixable.